mkewx/mkewx/_posts/2026-03-08-the-sunday-detention-club.md

 **THE JOCK** leans back in his chair, arms crossed.
 He's wearing a Marquette hoodie and shorts despite it being March.

 **JOCK:** It's **59°F** out there.
 You know that?
-Fifty-nine.
-I should be at Bradford Beach right now throwing a football.
+I should be at Bradford Beach right now throwing a Goddamn football.
 Instead I'm in here because Coach caught me skipping study hall.

 **THE NERD:** *(without looking up)* It's actually looking like we could push past **60°F** this afternoon. **Southwest winds 10 to 20 mph.** Yesterday was all wind and clouds, but today the sky just... opened up.
 We're running about twenty degrees above the March average.
 So technically, you're missing the best weather day Milwaukee has had since October.